hashicorp/terraform/website/source/docs/providers/triton/r/triton_firewall_rule.html.markdown

 ## Example Usages

-### Allow traffic on ports tcp/80 and tcp/443 to machines with the 'www' tag from any source
+### Allow web traffic on ports tcp/80 and tcp/443 to machines with the 'www' tag from any source

 ```